Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

-\paragraph{Conditional Variational Autoencoder (CVAE)} CVAE-based trajectory prediction models \citep{desire,agentformer,pcmd} follow \citep{cvae-3} that maximise the evidence lower-bound of feature distribution as shown in \cref{fig:cvae} and is an alternative to encourage diverse predictions.
 In addition, the latent distribution of CVAE can be better controlled and enhanced.
-For instance, DisDis \citep{pcmd} and ABC \citep{action-contrastive-learning} predict personalised and action-aware motion patterns by distinguishing the feature distributions via contrastive learning.
-A recent model named SocialVAE \citep{social-vae} uses a timewise CVAE by applying CVAE with recurrent networks.
-We strongly recommend \citep{cvae-approach} for a comprehensive review of CVAE in trajectory prediction.
+For instance, DisDis \cite{pcmd} and ABC \cite{action-contrastive-learning} predict personalised and action-aware motion patterns by distinguishing the feature distributions via contrastive learning.
+A recent model named SocialVAE \cite{social-vae} uses a timewise CVAE by applying CVAE with recurrent networks.
+We strongly recommend \cite{cvae-traj} for a comprehensive review of CVAE in trajectory prediction.

-\paragraph{Normalising Flow (NF)} GAN or CVAE-based models are difficult to train due to the implicit distribution modelling.
-Therefore, the NF-based MTP framework is proposed to explicitly learn the data distribution through an invertible network shown in \cref{fig:nf}, which can convert a complicated distribution into a tractable form via invertible transformations.
-For example, HBAFlow \citep{hba-flow} uses a Haar wavelets based block autoregressive model that splits couplings to learn distributions for motion prediction while FloMo \citep{flomo} utilises monotonic rational-quadratic splines for expressive and fast inversion.
-STGlow \citep{stglow} proposes the generative flow with pattern normalisation to learn the motion behaviour conditioned on the representation of social interactions.
-However, there is no NF-based model capable of handling discontinued manifolds.
-A plausible solution is to follow MG-GAN to use multiple invertible decoders.
+\textbf{Normalising Flow (NF).} GAN or CVAE-based models are difficult to train due to their implicit distribution modelling.
+Therefore, the NF-based MTP framework is proposed to explicitly learn the data distribution through an invertible network shown in \cref{fig:nf}, converting a complicated distribution into a tractable form via invertible transformations.
+For example, HBAFlow \cite{hba-flow} uses a Haar wavelets-based block autoregressive model that splits couplings to learn distributions for motion prediction while FloMo \cite{flomo} utilises monotonic rational-quadratic splines for expressive and fast inversion.
+STGlow \cite{stglow} proposes the generative flow with pattern normalisation to learn the motion behaviour conditioned on the representation of social interactions.
+However, no NF-based model is capable of handling discontinued manifolds.
+A plausible solution is to follow \cite{mggan-tp} to use multiple invertible decoders.